Fluid Creativity through Expressive Painting & Butoh

 • Pencils or pens of your choice

-• Water-based colours, at least blue, red, yellow, white, and black
+• Water-based colours: at least blue, red, yellow, white and black

-• Brushes in three different sizes
+• Brushes of three different sizes

 • Clothes you don’t mind getting messy